-This post is sponsored by the great folks at Parmigiano Reggiano.
+This post is sponsored by Uncommon Flavors of Europe.
 As always, all opinions are my own.

 Go ahead and put these Speck Wrapped Dates in the ugly-but-irresistible appetizer file.
 They’ll fit in just fine with the Crispy Roasted Potato Skins, I’m sure.
 These odd looking creations aren’t likely to win any beauty contests at your next holiday party, but they might just cause a frenzy of excitement as soon as someone is curious enough to try them.

 Bacon wrapped dates have long been on my go-to appetizer list.
 You might already know and love this crowd-pleasing recipe, or you might think I’m crazy.
 I’ll admit, the combination didn’t strike me as particularly appetizing at first glance.
 Hooooo boy was I way off on that assumption.
 The sweet dates, smoky meat, and tangy goat cheese work like magic.
 It may not make sense on paper, but trust me, it’ll make tons of sense on your tastebuds.